bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 ## Your Action Plan

-- Prepare a strong answer to: So, tell me about yourself.
+Prepare a strong answer to: So, tell me about yourself.
 What brings you here?
+What are you here for? or How can we help you at some point?
+Know what you want in the role.

+- What do you want to get out of this job?
+- Is this the next step up for you to become a senior?
+- Is this the next step towards management?

+If you don't know what you want, they cannot help you.
+They will not know if this is a good fit for you.

 - Have a cordial, concise, and friendly self-introduction that piques curiosity.
 - Be ready to talk about 2-3 technical projects concisely.
 - Identify key points you've done, not what your team did.